 Audit Committee.
 Upon completion of this offering, the audit committee will consist of Dr. Edward H. Bersoff, Chairman, Dr. Srikant M. Datar, Joel R. Jacks and David C. Lucien.
 The audit committee reviews the financial reports and related financial information provided by the company to governmental agencies and the general public, the company's system of internal and disclosure controls and the effectiveness of its control structure, and the company's accounting, internal and external auditing and financial reporting processes.
-The audit committee also reviews other matters with respect to our accounting, auditing and financial reporting processes are may be brought to its attention.
+The audit committee also reviews other matters with respect to our accounting, auditing and financial reporting practices and procedures as it may find appropriate or may be brought to its attention.
 The board of directors has determined that Dr. Edward H. Bersoff is an "audit committee financial expert" as defined under SEC rules and regulations by virtue of his background and experience described under "Executive Officers and Directors" above.
-In accordance with applicable Nasdaq Global Market rules allowing for a one-year period to transition to an audit committee consisting of all independent members and allowing for the appointment of a nonindependent member of the audit committee in exceptional and limited circumstances, the board has determined that the appointment of Joel R. Jacks to the audit committee is in the best interests of the company.
+Mr. Jacks will serve as a member of the audit committee in accordance with applicable Nasdaq Global Market rules allowing for a one-year period to transition to an audit committee consisting of all independent members.
 We expect the audit committee to meet not less often than four times a year.